hunterdurbin/quaternary-calculator/README.md

     <li>'-' for subtraction with the next digit entered</li>
     <li>'*' for multiplication  with the next digit entered</li>
     <li>'/' for division with the next digit entered</li>
-    <li>'^' for giving the previous digit an integer with the next digit entered</li>
+    <li>'^' for squaring the previous digit entered</li>
     <li>'square-root' for finding the square root of previous digit</li>
 </ul>

 <p>
-    To display your answer, simply press the '='.
-You can also press 'C' to clear the current operation.
+    To display your answer, simply press the '='.<br> You can also press 'C' to clear the current operation.<br>
+    Use the radio buttons at the bottom to toggle the <strong>final answer</strong> from quaternary to decimal, or vice-versa.
 </p>

 <h2>General Idea of Process</h2>